bonitasoft/bonita-doc/md/event-handlers.md

 ## Example: deploy an event handler

 This example shows an event handler that detects changes in the state of activity instances.
-When executing, the event handler calls [technical logger service](technical-logging.md).

 ### create a maven project for event handler jar